Phil-Code/be-nc-news/readme.md

 articles can be sorted
-comments can be filtered by article articles display a dynamic count of the number of comments associated with them users can post, patch and delete comments user can post and patch articles
+comments can be filtered by article articles display a dynamic count of the number of comments associated with them articles can be paginated and display a dynamic count taking into account filter queries users can post, patch and delete comments user can post and patch articles